ubccpsc/507/README.md

 * **Written report.** The required length of the written report varies from project to project; all reports must be formatted according to the <a href="http://www.acm.org/sigs/publications/proceedings-templates">ACM format</a> and submitted as a PDF.
 This artifact will constitute 100% of the project grade. **This will be due on March 24 @ 0800 via Easychair.**

 * **Project presentation.** Each group will have the opportunity to present their project in class on March 28/30.
 This presentation should take the form of a 15 minute (hard maximum) conference-style talk and describe the motivation for your work, what you did, and what you found.
 If a demo is the best way to describe what you did, feel free to include one in the middle of the talk.
-There will be time for questions after the paper has been presented. <!--The talk will not count for marks.-->
+There will be time for questions after the paper has been presented.

 I have included a brief description of five of the projects from previous years.